globocom/secDevLabs/owasp-top10-2017-apps/a2/saidajaula-monster/docs/ATTACK.md

     <img src="attack2.png"/>
 </p>

-As we can see from the image above, the application sets an cookie for the user, `sessionId`.
+As we can see from the image above, the application sets a cookie for the user, `sessionId`.
 By having a better look at this cookie, we find out that it is actually base64 encoded, and it's content are as following:

 <p align="center">
     <img src="attack3.png"/>